 Immediately after the re-establishment of a PFCP association between the SMF and the UPF, the SMF may start restoring PFCP sessions in the UPF.

+The SMF should prioritize the PFCP sessions to restore based on operator's policy.

+The SMF should control/regulate the load induced on the UPF when performing the PFCP restoration procedures.
+The detailed procedures are implementation specific.